laravel-ready/license-connector/README.md

 [![Total Downloads][badge_downloads]][link_packagist]
 [![License][badge_license]][link_license]

+⚠️ This package is under active development and is not yet stable.
+There may be some changes in later versions.

 License Connector is continous integration tool for [License Server](https://github.com/laravel-ready/license-server) package.
 This package is using for connect your Laravel project with License Server.